tamanna037/InformationTypesDetectionNLP/CONTRIBUTING.md

 This is a guide to help you contribute in this project.
 Feel free to submit issues and make significant changes.

 ### OSS component usage policy
-Since this project is under MIT liscence, before adding any component , make sure they are under the permissive licenses only such as MIT, BSD, Apache.
+This project is Licensed under MIT, Copyright 2022 Tamanna (For more information , check LICENSE.txt).
+Since this is under MIT liscence, before adding any component , make sure they are under the permissive licenses only such as MIT, BSD, Apache.
 To know about the possible licenses, go through the listing provided by [Open Source Initiative](https://opensource.org/licenses).

 ### How to contribute
 If you have found any bugs or have any suggestions and plans for enhancement, kindly start with opening an issue.